tlestang/oxber2021_python/_episodes/15-writing-functions.md

 - "Arguments in call are matched to parameters in definition."
 - "Functions may return a result to their caller using `return`."
 ---
-## Break programs down into functions to make them easier to understand.

-*   Human beings can only keep a few items in working memory at a time.
-*   Understand larger/more complicated ideas by understanding and combining pieces.
-    *   Components in a machine.
-    *   Lemmas when proving theorems.
-*   Functions serve the same purpose in programs.
-    *   *Encapsulate* complexity so that we can treat it as a single "thing".
-*   Also enables *re-use*.
-    *   Write one time, use many times.

 ## Define a function using `def` with a name, parameters, and a block of code.